benhowell/benhowell.github.com/_posts/2015-02-15-thought-machines.md

 <br/>

 #### The message in other words?
-Ok, so I perhaps wasn't as clear as I could've been in the previous article.
+OK, so I perhaps wasn't as clear as I could've been in the previous article.
 The examples on the list aren't supposed to be taken literally.
 They're just some examples off the top of my head.
 The message I was trying to convey in that article was this:

 If someone has an interest in machines (whether they be mechanical, biological, astronomical, whatever) then there's a chance they will also be interested in "thought machines" (i.e. machines made out of code).